dasampson/home_automation_net/README.md

    60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
    70: -- -- -- -- -- -- -- 77
    ```

-### Set Up the DHT22 Driver
-1. Navigate to the folder with the DHT22 driver code:
-`cd Adafruit_Python_DHT/`
-2. Run the script to install the driver:
-`sudo python setup.py install`
-3. Navigate to the examples folder inside the Adafruit_Python_DHT folder:
-`cd examples/`
-4. Edit the `simpletest.py` file and ensure the sensor and pin are set correctly.
-5. Run the `simpletest.py` file and ensure that sensor readings are returned.

 ### Set Up a Cronjob to Run the Script Gathering Sensor Readings
 1. Edit the cronjob file.